-The best part was being able to conduct your own research and the placement year was amazing and extended my university experience.
+The best part of my BSc (Hons) Psychology course being able to conduct your own research and the placement year was amazing and extended my university experience.
 The staff are also always ready to sacrifice their time to help out their students.

-I spent part of the year in China at a marketing company specialising in property.
+I spent part of my Professional Training Placement in China at a marketing company specialising in property.
 With the support of my lecturers, I used LinkedIn to connect with companies as at that time I was interested in organisational psychology in a business environment.
 It developed my confidence to have a presence in the professional world and taught me how to achieve work/life balance.
 Ultimately, it made me re-evaluate my future and directed me towards a career (teaching) that I didn’t know I wanted!

 I came back more mature and ready to handle the final year.

+I'm currently the Deputy Head of Sixth Form at Edenham High School in Croydon, teaching psychology to 14 to 19-year-olds.
 I love it when my students have that light bulb moment when they finally get something.
 It makes the lessons more fun and engaging.
-That brings out my passion - I am teaching future doctors, solicitors, other professionals, mums, dads – I am a significant part of their journey and I hope they will remember me as they progress.”
+That brings out my passion - I am teaching future doctors, solicitors, other professionals, mums, dads – I am a significant part of their journey and I hope they will remember me as they progress.

 Everyone underestimates the workload so you have to ensure you have the right work/life balance.
 There is also never enough time with the students – I want them to really enjoy the subject but we have to prepare them for exams.

-I was really proud to receive Surrey’s Internationalisation Award for the Faculty of Arts and Human Sciences at my graduation for my international work.
+I was really proud to receive Surrey’s Internationalisation Award at my graduation for my international work.
 During my time at Surrey, I wrote an academic paper on mental illness following volunteer work at a mental institution in Beijing and travelled to Ghana to teach and support young people, particularly women.

 I also really enjoyed being part of the University’s Christian Fellowship and I still go back to campus to visit the group.